 These were only a few effects of soil contamination.
-Visit soil pollution to know about the contamination of soil in detail.
 As soil pollution can lead to deadly consequences, it is important for every individual to preserve the soil and prevent the alteration in the soil structure.

 Noise pollution is generally man-made and refers to the excessive amount of noise in the surrounding that causes disruption in the natural balance.
 In terms of decibels, noise is a sound which is above 80 decibels.
 Noise pollution has several contributors which include:

 - Industrialization noises from heavy machines, mills, factories, etc.